1. Bargain hunt in a 12th century crypt!

 Christ Church is the largest in the United Kingdom and Ireland, making it an unforgettable place to go shopping in December.
 The atmosphere is amped up a few notches outside the cathedral, too, with a festive feel that will have you singing Joy to the World in no time.
 Our advice?
 Once you’ve done your shopping, stroll down to Dublin’s oldest pub, the Brazen Head for a restorative hot whiskey and traditional Irish music.

 Lovely Christmas decorations

 A festive walk is a big part of December in Ireland.
 And with many of Ireland’s country estate houses beautifully decorated with massive trees, twinkly lights and even a Christmas market or two, they make a fresh counterpoint to the busy, bustling city centre shops.
 At Castle Crom, on the shores of Lough Erne in

 Fermanagh a winter wonderland awaits.
 Spend a crisp winter’s day discovering the magical woodlands and old castle before returning to the house for mulled wine and mince pies as the kids visit Santa and Mrs Claus.

 Santa gets a traditional makeover (green robes, not red!) at

 Belvedere House & Gardens, a magnificent 18th-century hunting lodge on the shores of a lough in Westmeath.
-The house and gardens are a joy to explore, especially in winter, there are vast gardens and parklands, as well as a curious Jealous Wall folly, built in 1760.
+The house and gardens are a joy to explore, especially in winter.
+Dip into the vast gardens and parklands, before moving on to the curious Jealous Wall folly, built in 1760.
 3. Do-it-yourself craft works

 Ireland is all about craft right now.
 While our cities twinkle with fairy lights and glitzy baubles, there are lots of crafty things going on behind the scenes to give you an authentically Irish crafty buzz, too.